inversify/InversifyJS/wiki/en/recipes.md

 const container = new Container();

-// We inject a string just to demostrate that we can inject stuff into Weapon container.bind<string>(TYPE.WeaponName).toConstantValue("Katana");
+// We inject a string just to demonstrate that we can inject stuff into Weapon container.bind<string>(TYPE.WeaponName).toConstantValue("Katana");

 // The inRequestScope is important here container.bind<IWeapon>(TYPE.Weapon).to(Weapon).inRequestScope();

-// We can use onActivation adn search for Weapon in the inRequestScope container.bind<IWeaponHolder>(TYPE.WeaponHolder)
+// We can use onActivation and search for Weapon in the inRequestScope container.bind<IWeaponHolder>(TYPE.WeaponHolder)
     .to(Character)
     .onActivation((ctx: interfaces.Context, weaponHolderInstance: IWeaponHolder) => {